Quick Answer

 - The exemption requires both conditions: (1) no place of business in the state AND (2) fewer than 6 resident clients

-- Having even one office or regularly meeting clients in the state eliminates the exemption regardless of client count
+- Having even one office in the state (including a satellite or part-time office where the IAR operates) eliminates the exemption regardless of client count

 Exam Tip: Gotchas